HumanSignal/label-studio/docs/source/tags/filter.md

 meta_description: Customize Label Studio with the Filter tag to filter labels to accelerate labeling for machine learning and data science projects.
 ---

-Use the Filter tag to add a filter search for a large number of labels or choices.
-Use with the Labels tag or Choices tag.
+Use the `Filter` tag to add a filter search for many labels or choices.
+Use with the `Labels` tag or `Choices` tag.

 ### Parameters